igabriel85/DICE-Monitoring/src/README.md

 }
 ```

-`POST`  `/v1/overlord/core/check`

-Returns complete health check report on all core components

-Response

-**TODO** json structure

 `GET` `/v1/overlord/core/es`

-Return a list of current hosts in comprising the ES core components
+Return a list of current hosts in comprising the ES cluster core components.

 ```json
 {